-Dried beans are a great pantry item to keep well stocked so you always have protein on hand.
-Cooking dried beans requires a little more planning than canned beans, but will be great for your budget.
+Dried beans are a great item to keep well stocked in your pantry so you always have protein on hand.
+Cooking dried beans takes a little more planning than canned beans - but it's a great money saver!

-There are many ways to make dried beans, including soaking or not, deciding when to add salt, and more.
-Here are some ways we like to cook ours!
-Since cooking time depends on the age of your beans and whether or not you soaked them, there's just no way of providing specific cook times when it comes to beans.
-In general:
+There are many ways to make dried beans.
+You can soak them ahead of time (or not), decide when to add salt, and more.
+Here are some ways we like to cook ours! the age of your beans and whether or not you soaked them first.
+So in general...